shihaanws/SocioConnect/README.md

 # SocioConnect
 Django - User Registration and Login for customizable Social Apps (PostgreSQL)

-One stop website  enabled with User SignUp and Login for multiple Social media apps.
+* Basic website enabled with User Sign Up and Login for multiple Social media apps.

-Database
+* Media storage and App customization using PostgreSQL database